neuralvis/sota-generative-models/Articles.md

 	- [Here is a video explainer from the LoRA authors at Microsoft](https://www.youtube.com/watch?v=DhRoTONcyZE)
 	- HuggingFace has a [PEFT library](https://github.com/huggingface/peft) to use with [diffusers](https://github.com/huggingface/diffusers).
 4. **[Classifer-free Guidance](https://sander.ai/2022/05/26/guidance.html)**: Once a reasonable understanding of inner workings of stable diffusion is gained from [`computerphile's`](https://www.youtube.com/@Computerphile) videos above, this article provides a mathematical intuition on how classifier-free guidance works. **Classifier-free guidance is key for how conditioning works in stable diffusion**.
+5. [**ControlNets** clearly explained!](https://medium.com/@steinsfu/stable-diffusion-controlnet-clearly-explained-f86092b62c89) is a good article providing an overview of how ControlNets are used for more advanced guidance with diffusion models.

 ## Foundational Articles